HSF/hsf.github.io/organization/planning/plan-of-work-2021.md

 * Establish closer link to training group, expanding from pure technical training
   *  e.g.: general introduction to HEP triggers and reconstruction and introduction to the methods used; can training be done on little demonstrators:
-    *  ALLEN demonstrator of mixing CPU/GPU algorithm
+    *  ALLEN demonstrator of multi-event scheduling framework for GPUs, allowing to interleave host(CPU) and device(CPU / AMD GPU / Nvidia GPU) algorithms, where the device type is chosen at compile time (same source code for all device types)
     *  Patatrack, ACTS etc. on OpenDataDetector
 * Help integrating common packages into turn-key demonstrator projects
   * natural connection: CERN EP-R&D turn-key  (Key4hep)